marshallward/mom6-gpu-report/gpu_report.rst

 Problems with nested parallelism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Shared memory is limited on GPUs (24-48kB for NVIDIA), so if you have 10 teams,
+* Shared memory is limited on GPUs (24-48kB per block/team for NVIDIA).
-  that leaves 2.4-4.8kB per team.
-Exceeding shared memory will degrade performance
-  as arrays go into global memory.
+  Exceeding shared memory will degrade performance as arrays go into global memory.
 * GPU static memory is limited, so if you jump into a subroutine that allocates
   lots of static arrays, it doesn't take much to OOM (see relevant `NVIDIA forum post`_).
 * Jumping into a target subroutine segfaults when an argument is a pointer.
-* I get incorrect results when the :code:`parallel do` inside a target subroutine is
+* I get incorrect results when the ``parallel do`` inside a target subroutine is
-  coupled with :code:`collapse()`.
+  coupled with ``collapse()``.
 * I've found that explicit nested parallelism performs meaningfully worse than
-  refactoring the loops into separate :code:`kji` blocks.
+  refactoring the loops into separate ``kji`` blocks.

 .. _NVIDIA forum post: https://forums.developer.nvidia.com/t/issue-with-automatic-array-in-device-subroutine-defined-with-openacc-directive/245873/2